DiffPD: Differentiable Projective Dynamics: Evaluation

-We conclude this section with an evaluation of our contact handling algorithm in Sec.~\ref{sec:collision}.
-To create a benchmark scene that requires contact handling constantly, we roll a soft sphere on a horizontal collision plane for 100 frames with a time step of 5 milliseconds (``Rolling sphere'' in Fig.~\ref{fig:benchmark_vis} and Table~\ref{tab:setting}).
-The sphere is voxelized into 552 elements with 2469 DoFs, and the contact set $\mathcal{V}$ consists of 72 nodes (216 DoFs) on the surface of the sphere.
-Similar to the ``Cantilever'' example before, we define the loss function $L$ as a randomly generated weighted average of the final nodal positions and velocities.
-We implement the contact handling algorithm in Sec.~\ref{sec:collision:alg} with Newton-PCG, Newton-Cholesky, and our method in Sec.~\ref{sec:collision:forward}, and we report their time cost in Fig.~\ref{fig:rolling_jelly} as well as their loss and gradients in Fig.~\ref{fig:rolling_jelly_threshold}.
-It can be seen from Fig.~\ref{fig:rolling_jelly_threshold} that the results from three methods start to converge when the convergence threshold reaches 1e-6, with which our method is 10 times faster than the Newton's method in both forward and backward mode (Fig.~\ref{fig:rolling_jelly}).
-Such speedup mainly comes from the low-rank update algorithm (Alg.~\ref{alg:woodbury}) which avoids the expensive matrix factorization from scratch.
-Additionally, by comparing the orange and green curves in Fig.~\ref{fig:rolling_jelly}, we conclude that the acceleration technique of caching $\mathbf{A}^{-1}\mathbf{I}_{\mathcal{I}\times\mathcal{C}}$ manages to further speed up DiffPD by $25\%$ in forward mode and $44\%$ in backward mode when measured with 8 threads and a convergence threshold of 1e-6.
+\paragraph{Simulation with Contact} To create a benchmark scene that requires contact handling constantly, we roll a soft sphere on a horizontal collision plane for 100 frames with a time step of 5 milliseconds (``Rolling sphere'' in Fig.~\ref{fig:benchmark_vis} and Table~\ref{tab:setting}).
+The sphere is voxelized into 552 elements with 2469 DoFs, and the maximum possible contact set $\Cset$ we consider consists of 72 nodes (216 DoFs) on the surface of the sphere.
+Similar to the ``Cantilever'' example, we define the loss function $L$ as a randomly generated weighted average of the final nodal positions and velocities.
+We implement the contact handling algorithm in Sec.~\ref{sec:contact:compl} with Newton-PCG, Newton-Cholesky, and our method, and we report their time cost as well as their loss and gradients in Fig.~\ref{fig:rolling_jelly}.
+It can be seen from Fig.~\ref{fig:rolling_jelly} that the results from three methods start to converge when the convergence threshold reaches 1e-6, with which our method is 10 times faster than the Newton's method in both forward and backward mode (Fig.~\ref{fig:rolling_jelly}).
+Such speedup mainly comes from the low-rank update algorithm (Alg.~\ref{alg:linear}) which avoids the expensive matrix factorization from scratch.
+Additionally, by comparing the orange and green curves in Fig.~\ref{fig:rolling_jelly}, we conclude that the acceleration technique of caching $\A^{-1}\Imat_{\I\times\Cset}$ further speeds up DiffPD by $25\%$ in forward mode and $44\%$ in backward mode when measured with 8 threads and a convergence threshold of 1e-6.